 Mr. Chairman and Members of the Subcommittee, I am Daniel E. Troy, Chief Counsel for the United States Food and Drug Administration (FDA or the Agency).
-I am pleased to be with you today to discuss the Federal Trade Commission's July 2002 report entitled Generic Drug Entry Prior to Patent Expiration: An FTC Study (FTC Report) and FDA's implementation of the Drug Price Competition and Patent Term Restoration Act of 1984, commonly known as the Hatch-Waxman Amendments.
+I am joined by Gary Buehler, R.Ph., Director, Office of Generic Drugs, Center for Drug Evaluation and Research.
+I am pleased to be with you today to discuss FDA's implementation of the Drug Price Competition and Patent Term Restoration Act of 1984, commonly known as the Hatch-Waxman Amendments and recent Congressional action on amendments to Hatch-Waxman.

 This testimony will discuss a number of issues that affect the timely introduction of generic drugs into the U.S. marketplace.
 It will focus in particular on whether certain "later-listed" patents or inappropriate patent submissions by the sponsors of innovator drug products have resulted in the delay of generic drug approvals.
-These matters were the subject of the FTC Report, which FDA has found to be invaluable in informing the Agency's response to the delays to generic drug approvals.
-As you may know, on

-June 12, 2003, FDA announced its final rule intended to speed access to and increase the availability of generic drugs by limiting the use of 30-month stays by brand-name drug sponsors and by clarifying the types of patents that must be submitted to FDA for listing in the Orange Book.
+On June 18, 2003, FDA published its final rule intended to speed access to and increase the availability of generic drugs by limiting the use of 30-month stays by brand-name drug sponsors and by clarifying the types of patents that must and must not be submitted to FDA for listing in the Orange Book.